FM-SIREN & FM-FINER: Implicit Neural Representation Using Nyquist-based Orthogonality: Problem Formulation

-The Nyquist frequency specifies the maximum frequency that can be captured without aliasing when sampling a continuous-time signal using periodic basis functions.
-According to the Nyquist sampling theorem, the sampling frequency must be at least twice the highest frequency component present in the signal to ensure a perfect reconstruction \citep{shannon2006communication}.
-Sampling below this threshold causes frequency components to overlap in the spectral domain, resulting in distortion and loss of information.
+The Nyquist frequency specifies the maximum frequency that can be captured without aliasing when sampling a continuous-time signal of periodic basis functions \cite{shannon2006communication}.
+According to the Nyquist sampling theorem, the sampling frequency must be at least twice the highest frequency component present in the signal to ensure a perfect reconstruction.
+Sampling below this threshold causes frequency components to overlap in the spectral domain, resulting in distortion and loss of information \cite{oppenheim1997signals}, \cite{lyons2011understanding}.
 Formally, the Nyquist frequency is defined as:

 where $f_\text{s}$ is the sampling frequency and $f_{\text{max}}$ denotes the maximum frequency present in the signal.
-For example, if a signal contains frequency components up to 1 kHz, the sampling frequency must be at least 2 kHz, corresponding to a Nyquist frequency of 1 kHz.
-For higher-dimensional signals, such as 2D images and 3D volumes, each dimension has its own Nyquist frequency.
+For example, if a signal is sampled at 2 kHz, the Nyquist frequency is 1 kHz; any signal component exceeding this limit is aliased.
+For higher-dimensional signals, such as 2D images and 3D volumes, each dimension maintains its own Nyquist frequency determined by the spatial sampling interval \cite{gonzalez2008digital}.
+In a digital image where the sampling rate is 1 pixel, the Nyquist frequency is $0.5$ cycles/pixel.
+Consequently, for an image of size $512 \times 512$ pixels, the highest resolvable spatial frequency is $256$ cycles per image width and height \cite{jain1989fundamentals}.

+The Nyquist frequency is then used to determine the frequency limits of the periodic basis function: sines and cosines.
+Specifically, the Nyquist frequency determines the spectral span of a signal as follows:

+Then, the spectral span is uniformly sampled given the number of bases $M$, where each frequency corresponds to a distinct basis function that is orthogonal to the others.
+This makes it possible to compute the basis coefficient using equation \ref{eq: coefficients}.
+The expression of $M$ sinusoidal basis functions with frequency $\beta$ is as follows:

-\subsection{MLP relevance to linear signal reconstruction}
+\subsection{MLP Relevance to Linear Signal Reconstruction}

-MLPs are composed of sequential linear layers, which can be interpreted as reconstructing linear and hierarchical embeddings.
-For simplicity, consider a single hidden linear layer where both the input $\mathbf{x}$ and the output $\mathbf{y}$ are one-dimensional.
-The output $\mathbf{y}$ of this layer with respect to the input $\text{x}$ can be written as:
+MLPs are composed of sequential linear layers (with non-linear activation), which can be interpreted as linear and hierarchical reconstruction embeddings \cite{goodfellow2016deep}.
+For simplicity, consider a single hidden linear layer where both the input $x$ and the output $y$ are one-dimensional.
+The output $y$ of this layer with respect to the input $x$ can be written as: